FACT CHECK: Women Killed by Poisoned Perfume Samples?

 Office of Risk Management

-101 M Street , SW
+101 M Street, SW

-Origin:A warning about women killed by poisoned perfume samples surfaced in e-mail in mid-October 2001, a month after the 9/11 terrorist attacks.
-There was nothing to it: no such deaths occurred.
-Its premise that the government was keeping such news from the public so as not to cause panic was rather far-fetched, given that at the time Attorney General John Ashcroft was repeating vague warnings about further terrorist activity to come and the media's fascination with reporting the anthrax spore mailings that eventually killed five people.
+There was nothing to the claim, and no such deaths occurred.
+Its premise that the government was keeping such news from the public so as not to cause panic was rather far-fetched, given that at the time Attorney General John Ashcroft was repeating vague warnings about further terrorist activity to come and the media’s fascination with reporting the anthrax spore mailings that eventually killed five people.
 Even if the government had the power to keep such news under wraps, is it at all reasonable to believe seven grieving families would have stayed completely silent about the deaths of their loved ones?

 By 2010, the alert had morphed into one warning against all manner of samples offered to consumers, either placed in their mailboxes or handed to them directly.
 At that time as well, Tide detergent samples were particularly singled out, usually with the assertion that they contained anthrax.
 By January 2012, the warning about Tide detergent samples was being spread by cell phone text message.
 These subsequent rumors were also false.